 Mr. Olah is the author of a number of articles on civil litigation and criminal law.
 He has lectured extensively across Canada and in the United States on trial advocacy.
 He was a guest instructor and demonstrator in advocacy at the Intensive Advocacy Programme for trial lawyers at Osgoode Hall Law School.
 He also taught advocacy at Osgoode Hall Law School.

-He is the author of “The Art and Science of Advocacy”, a two volume textbook for lawyers on trial tactics and trial procedure.
+He is the author of “The Art and Science of Advocacy”, a two-volume textbook for lawyers on trial tactics and trial procedure.

 Mr. Olah has been counsel to the Ontario Snow Resorts Association for over 20 years.
-He is also counsel to the Ontario Federation of Snowmobile Clubs.
+He was also counsel to the Ontario Federation of Snowmobile Clubs.
 He has and continues to act for a number of snow resorts across Ontario, Quebec and the Maritime Provinces.
 He also has and continues to act for a number of resorts and hotels across Canada, the Caribbean and Mexico.
 Mr. Olah has argued some of the leading cases in this area including Cejvan v.
 Blue Mountain in which a lift ticket waiver defence was accepted for the first time in Ontario.

 Mr. Olah was counsel for the defendant resort in the Van Breda case decided by the Supreme Court of Canada as to when a Canadian court can take jurisdiction over a tort occurring abroad.
 He was also counsel in Blue Mountain v.
 Ministry of Labour in the Ontario Court of Appeal as to the reach of the Occupational Health and Safety Act in the province of Ontario.
 As well, Mr. Olah acted for the Canadian Defence Lawyers Association in several closely watched cases decided by the Ontario Court of Appeal in Moore v.
 Getahun, Westerhof v.
 Gee Estate and Groia v.
 The Law Society of Upper Canada.